Supersenses Privacy Policy

 • Request data portability

-• Withdraw consent for processing where applicable
+• Withdraw consent where applicable

 • Lodge complaints with a data protection authority

-No “Sale” or “Sharing” of Personal Information; Global Privacy Control.
+No “Sale” or “Sharing” of Personal Information; Global Privacy Control

 X. Children’s Privacy